HAWHHCalendarBot/study-website-stalker/sites/de-haw-hamburg-en-study-degree-courses-a-z-study-courses-in-detail-course-courses-show-information-engineering-Studierende.md

 **The semester contribution for winter semester 2023/24 is €379.**

+**Please also transfer the amount even if you are blocked from re-registering.
+The block can only be lifted if you have paid the semester contribution.**

 **Re-registration deadlines**
  Winter semester: 1 June–15 August
  Summer semester: 1 December–15 February